 Innovative Technologies …

+The best management for arthritis first identifies what type of arthritis it is and to stage this.
 In evaluating patients, different imaging tools are used.
-Routine x-rays are not very helpful because they do not show early changes of disease.
+Conventional x-rays are not always that helpful because they do not show early changes of arthritis damage.

 Ultrasound has been used for many years in examining many areas of the body such as the gallbladder or the circulation for blood clots.